 When using this method, note that the -g option must be performed when creating the vPars database (in other words, when performing the initial vparcreate command).
-If you set the value incorrectly using the initial vparcreate command, you cannot adjust it later.
+If you choose not to set a value, or if you set the value incorrectly using the initial vparcreate command, you cannot adjust it later.
 You must re-create the vPars database.